 This article was written by an external contributor.
 Lydia Wilkins has some insider tips to get you started in the daunting world of networking.

-Networking is tough; if you’re a freelancer like me, a lot depends on contacts.
+Networking is tough; if you’re a freelancer like me, a lot of job opportunities depend on contacts.
 The same goes for if you work in any sort of media-based industry.

 It’s daunting too!
 Going into a room full of strangers and trying to form some kind of conversation is not my idea of fun.
 It can also be incredibly challenging if you’re shy and maybe lacking in confidence, or consider yourself an introvert.